Skip to Content

 Instructions

-• Add chicken to a mixing bowl and coat with salt and pepper.
+• Add the chicken pieces to a mixing bowl and coat them with kosher salt and black pepper.

 • Warm the oil in a Dutch oven over medium heat.
 Add the chicken skin side down and sear for 3 minutes.
 Flip and sear for another 3 minutes.
 Set the chicken aside.

-• In the same pot, add onions and cook for 10 minutes until the onions become translucent and soften.
+• Add onions to the same pot and cook for 10 minutes until the onions become translucent and soften.
 Then, add garlic and cook for another minute.

-• Stir in the Sazón Goya Con Azafran, cumin, and Better Than Bouillon.
+• Stir in the Sazón Goya Con Azafran, cumin powder, and Better Than Bouillon.
 Add the tomatoes and simmer for 5 minutes.

 Notes